kennersoft/sphinxdocker/README.md

 ### Exalmpe for using in docker-compose

-If you use the the image MySQL image
+If you use the official MySQL image docker-compose file must include.

 ```
   database_server: